Conquering Complexity: Confronting the Source of Profit Loss

 Presuming you’re convinced, Step 1 is to move from the anecdotal to analysis, based on objective, current reality.
 This requires a model to help you identify the origins of complexity in your organization and which of those have the greatest impact.

-Last month, I concluded my article with a list of 20 specific sources of complexity for you to consider.
+In my previous column, I concluded with a list of 20 specific sources of complexity for you to consider.
 As you review them, give yourself a score of 0 to 5 using the following definitions.
 Better yet, ask your team to do the scoring on their own first, then run through it together in a safe environment, showing total support for honesty.
 Strive for consensus, and expect to be offended.
-(Our “Complexity Calculator” spreadsheet will help.
-Email your request to [email protected] with “Complexity Calculator” in the subject line.)
 I guarantee you’ll turn up at least 10 major action items for 2016.

 5 = Out of Control.
 The process is completely random, outright broken, or nonexistent.